upmaru/instellar-docs/src/pages/en/vpc/digital-ocean.md

 layout: ../../../layouts/MainLayout.astro
 ---

-Before we do anything we need to configure a VPC for our instances.
-VPC stands for `virtual private cloud` it allows you to create a secure environment where nodes within VPC can communicate with one another via private ip addresses.

-LXD will uses fan networking to allow members in the cluster to privately communicate with one another securely.
-To setup your VPC go over to the `Networking` page.
+The section below shows how to setup your VPC on digital ocean.
+Go over to the `Networking` page.

 ![networking button](/assets/digital-ocean/networking-button.png)